 Passenger vans are used for many smaller outings by schools, churches and youth organizations to transport small groups back and forth to their destination.
-While more cost effective then either using several smaller passenger vehicles or investing in a larger commercial vehicle, they do have safety concerns.
-The 15-passenger vans in particular have been under scrutiny and are considered by some to be one of the more dangerous vehicles on the road today.
+While more cost effective than either using several smaller passenger vehicles or investing in a larger commercial vehicle, they do have safety concerns.
+The 15-passenger vans, in particular, have been under scrutiny and are considered by some to be one of the more dangerous vehicles on the road today.

 High Rollover Propensity Compared With Other Vehicles

 15-passenger vans are heavy vehicles with a high center of gravity that were designed originally to transport goods, not people.
 This design, coupled with poor understanding by their drivers on how to handle these larger vehicles and improper loading can make them dangerous in a rollover situation.
 Compared to passenger vehicles such as cars and smaller vans, they are more likely to roll over and cause injuries to those being transported inside.

 - 52% of 15-person passenger van fatality accidents are rollovers.
 Compare this to a 33% rollover rate in other passenger vehicles.